 Warragul Primary School implements the School Wide Positive Behaviour Support program, known as the High 5 Framework, across the school.

 We celebrate success and respect the individual through our High 5 Expectations: ‘Be Safe, Be Fair, Think, Learn and Care’.
 We welcome the active participation of parents and community members in our school and we are proud of the way we work as a learning community which shows in the high levels of endorsement and satisfaction reported via the Staff and Parent Surveys.

 The High 5 Framework has been expanded to include agreed expectations for the whole school community and opportunities for parents to be involved in developing parenting strategies through parenting programs and support from the Chaplaincy Program.
 The teaching of personal and interpersonal skills will continue to be a significant focus.

-Warragul Primary School students in grades 3 to 6 enjoy camp experiences.
+Warragul Primary School students in grades 3 to 6 enjoy camp experiences over three days.